H-theorem in quantum physics: Electron-phonon interaction

-Now we demonstrate that the electron-phonon interaction leads to the electron evolution which satisfies the conditions of quantum $H$-theorem.
+Now we demonstrate that the electron-phonon interaction leads to the electron evolution which satisfies the conditions of the quantum $H$-theorem.
 In a standard electron-phonon interaction model, a representative test electron `sees' a screened short-range ionic potential.
 Since the resulting scattering time is short and the ion is much heavier than the electron, the position of a given ion remains nearly unchanged during the interaction with the electron, see Fig.~\ref{fig:lattice}.
 Then the standard consideration of the electron-phonon interaction\cite{Pitaevskii:1981} results in a conclusion that at high temperatures where the typical energy of an electron is relatively high (i.e. it exceeds the Debye energy, the maximal energy of phonons), the electron-phonon collisions are quasi-elastic.
 This allows us to apply the same arguments as for the model of an electron interacting with two-level impurities considered above.
-Indeed, the slow ion-dynamics preserves the classical distribution function, $\rho_{\rm ion}(\{{\mathbf r}\})$, for the ions positions $\{{\mathbf r}\} = \{{\mathbf r}_1,\,{\mathbf r}_2, \ldots \} $ and hence the induced ${\hat F}$-operators are diagonal in the ion coordinate basis, ${\hat F}_{ji} = \int \prod_{\alpha}d{\mathbf r}_\alpha\, s_{ji}(\{{\mathbf r}\}) \rho_{\rm ion}(\{{\mathbf r}\})\, \prod_{\alpha}|{\mathbf r}_\alpha\rangle \langle {\mathbf r}_\alpha|$, where $s_{ji}(\{{\mathbf r}\})$ are electron scattering matrix on the potential defined by the ions positions $\{{\mathbf r}\}$.
+Indeed, the slow ion-dynamics preserves the classical distribution function, $\rho_\mathrm{ion}(\{\mathbf{r}\})$, for the ions positions $\{\mathbf{r}\} = \{\mathbf{r}_1,\,\mathbf{r}_2, \ldots \} $ and hence the induced ${\hat F}$-operators are diagonal in the ion coordinate basis,

+where $s_{ji}(\{\mathbf{r}\})$ are electron scattering matrix on the potential defined by the ions positions $\{\mathbf{r}\}$.
 Therefore the conditions of the quantum $H$-theorem hold for electrons with energies exceeding the Debye energy.
 The initial disentanglement of the electron from the ionic reservoir is ensured either by the fact that a given ion did not participate in the previous collisions with the electron, or has already `forgotten' about such an event due to the monogamy of entanglement.

 It is noteworthy that unlike the other systems discussed in previous sections, the evolution of the electron-phonon system does not occur in the unital channel.
 Nevertheless, it satisfies the condition of the $H$-theorem thus illustrating a mathematical result establishing that for some classes of initial states even the evolution defined by non-unital channels may occur with the non-diminishing entropy.\cite{Amosov:2015}